-Gain insights into industrial manufacturing and the chemicals space from Charles Aris senior vice president Greg Harper, who recently discussed the state of engineering and operational opportunities with Charles Aris marketing manager Joe Metts:
+Gain insights into industrial manufacturing and the chemicals space from Charles Aris senior vice president Greg Harper, who discussed the state of engineering and operational opportunities with Charles Aris marketing manager Joe Metts:

 Joe: Manufacturing job totals in the United States have seen a sharp decline in recent decades, but have actually increased over the past few years.
 What human capital trends are you seeing in today’s marketplace?